TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 14/Job 14.12.md

 ---

-So man lieth down and riseth not: Till the heavens be no more, they shall not awake, Nor be roused out of their sleep.
+so man lies down and doesn't rise.
+Until the heavens are no more, they shall not awake, nor be roused out of their sleep.